 The Festival Campsite includes a campsite Hub area with box office, festival food, campsite office and general meeting area.
-There are toilet and shower areas, and washing up sinks with running hot and cold water.
+There are toilet and shower areas plus washing up sinks.

 We have a Pedestrian Only area on the campsite for those campers wishing to have a quieter space.
 This will need to be confirmed on your booking form.
 Campers using this space will be able to drop and collect on arrival and departure at the top of the campsite.
+A large section of our campsite is pedestrian only, with no vehicles allowed.
+Campers using this space will be able to drop and collect on arrival and departure at the top of the campsite.
 Free car parking is available at the festival car park adjacent to the Bulverton Marquee.

 The Campsite provides for both tents and caravans/motor homes, although space is limited for caravans and motor homes so book in advance and early to ensure a space!
 There is a supplement for caravans and motor homes.

 We continue to invest in the infrastructure of the campsite with hot showers, toilets and running water at various points across the site.
 Please do not leave taps running.
-There are toilet cassette emptying facilities at the bottom gate toilet complex.
-Additionally, the Campsite main walkways are lit with fairy lights at night to ensure your safety and make getting around the site that bit easier.
+There are toilet cassette emptying facilities located on-site.
+Additionally, the Campsite main walkways are lit with festoon lighting at night to ensure your safety and make getting around the site that bit easier.

 Because the Campsite is on the edge of the town we also lay on a great value bus service to enable you to get safely from and to the town.
 We would strongly recommend the bus, as the roads near the Campsite do not have pavements or street lighting so extreme care is required if you do decide to walk.
 If you really want to walk, please ask our volunteers on site who will give directions for the safest route into town.

 We want to continue to make life safer and cleaner for campers during the week and also reduce the impact of any rain on the Campsite.
-If you want to park your car by your tent, then please do NOT move your car for the duration of your stay.
+If you want to park your car by your tent, you will need to pitch in the live-in vehicles field (limited spaces only) and then please do NOT move your car for the duration of your stay.
 If you want to use your car during the week, then please park it in the Festival Car Park at the top of Bulverton Hill (a 5-minute walk from the campsite, and FREE to All-In-One, Week, Weekend and Campsite residents).
-Cars are allowed on site for unloading and then for loading up at the end of the stay.
-Should the weather be particularly inclement, campers will be asked to unload/load their tents etc on the designated hard-standing areas at the entrance of the Campsite; we will provide wheelbarrows to help you get your equipment to your pitch.
+Should the weather be particularly inclement, all campers will be asked to unload/load their tents etc on the designated hard-standing areas at the entrance of the Campsite.
+We can provide wheelbarrows to help you get your equipment to your pitch.